Thursday, November 2, 2023

 10. The unwillingness of the insurance company to give me more time to get the repairs/survey completed - even after I called and tried to escalate to someone who might have authority to consider my situation (work obligations over the last year - to save money to care for my mother; the unexpected situation with the boatyard's change in policies; and the non-responsiveness of contractors; unable to get a confirmed haul-out date for repairs, etc.).
 Their response: "No exceptions allowed".
 This, more than anything, has forced me to take drastic, and immediate, action.

-11. The recommendation of a well-respected boat surveyor - who strongly urged me to not have the boat repaired any further, nor surveyed - as he doesn't believe the insurance company will be willing to renew the policy after completing my planned refit - as he is aware of hundreds of boats [newer than mine] - not being renewed - due to their age, by my boat insurance company.
+11. The recommendation of a well-respected boat surveyor - who strongly urged me to not have the boat repaired any further, nor surveyed - as he doesn't believe the insurance company will be willing to renew the policy - even after completing my planned refit - as he is aware of hundreds of boats [newer than mine] - not being renewed - due to their age, by my boat insurance company.

-12. Giving the boat away, or selling it (very cheap) - were options I considered - but I was told some very contradictory things by one person's initial statements of their plan to get it documented with DMV - and then subsequently changing their story...to...they had no plans to get it documented with DMV - and were just going to use the Bill-of-Sale to "flip it" quickly.
+12. Giving the boat away, or selling it (very cheap) - were options I considered - but I was told some very shady/contradictory things by one person's initial statements of their plan to get it documented with DMV - and then subsequently changing their story...to...they had no plans to get it documented with DMV - and were just going to use the Bill-of-Sale to "flip it" quickly.
 The problem with that scenario:

 1. If they, or the person they subsequently sold it to - decided to just abandon the boat - it would still be registered in my name with the USCG.
 While the Bill-of-Sale would establish their legal liability - it would be all of the potential claims that I would have to respond to / defend against - if they were negligent, if the boat sank, if they abandoned it, if they damaged some other boat while operating/moving it.